sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/how-it-all-works/index.md

 The overall idea is pretty simple.

+You should also look at the [plugin structure]({{site.baseurl}}/documentation/sitespeed.io/plugins/#create-your-own-plugin).
+With that you have the overall picture of how everything works :)

 ## Built upon Open Source
 Sitespeed.io uses a lot of other Open Source tools massive love to those projects: